javuto/nbox-pwnage/README.md

 2. SSH into the appliance with ```vagrant ssh```

 3. Check for (some) of the nbox vulnerabilities with ```cd /vagrant && ./checker.sh```

+4. Did you find more?
+Pull Request welcome!